Living Organ Donors

-When you donate a kidney, your remaining kidney enlarges slightly and begins performing the same amount of work as your previous pair.
+When you donate a kidney, your remaining kidney gets slightly larger and does the same amount of work as your previous pair.
 Living kidney donors have the same life expectancy, general health and kidney function as non-donors.

-To learn if you're a good candidate to become a kidney donor, take our quick, confidential online health history questionnaire below.
+To find out if you're a good candidate for becoming a kidney donor, take this quick, confidential online health history questionnaire:

 Livers have the unique ability to regenerate.
 When you donate part of your liver, what remains grows back to its original size within weeks.
-Having a living donor decreases the time a patient waits for a transplant and increases the chances of a successful transplant.
+Patients with living donors don't wait as long for the procedure and have a greater chance for a successful transplant.

-To learn if you're a good candidate to become a liver donor, take our quick, confidential online health history questionnaire below.
+To find out if you're a good candidate for becoming a liver donor, take this quick, confidential online health history questionnaire: